Round Table: Winchester Round Table

 The Winchester Round Table is a large tabletop hanging in Winchester Castle and bearing the names of various knights of Arthur's court, was probably created for a Round Table tournament.
 The table is 5.5 m in diameter and weighs 1.2 t.
 The current paintwork is late; it was done by order of King Henry VIII of England.
 The table itself is considerably older; dendrochronology calculates the date of construction to 1250–1280—during the reign of Edward I of England—using timbers that were felled over a period of years.
 Edward was an Arthurian enthusiast who attended at least five Round Tables and hosted one himself in 1299, which may have been the occasion for the creation of the Winchester Round Table.
 Martin Biddle, from an examination of Edward's financial accounts, links it instead with a tournament King Edward held near Winchester on 20 April 1290, to mark the betrothal of one of his daughters.
+The Green and white colours represents the Welsh Livery used by the Tudor dynasty.

 Historical Round Table of Edward III

 On 22 January 1344, after a tournament at Windsor Castle, King Edward III of England (r.
 1327–1377) swore an oath to restore the Order of the Round Table to the same as that of King Arthur.
-Receiving agreement from the earls and knights present, Edward announced that the order’s first meeting would take place during Pentecost.
+Receiving agreement from the earls and knights present, Edward announced that the order's first meeting would take place during Pentecost.
 The plan never came to fruition, but the new Order of the Garter carried connotations from this legend by the circular shape of the garter.
-Edward's wartime experiences during the Crécy campaign (1346–7) seem to have been a determining factor in his abandonment of the Round Table project.
-It has been argued that the total warfare tactics employed by the English at Crécy in 1346 were contrary to Arthurian ideals and made Arthur a problematic paradigm for Edward, especially at the time of the institution of the Garter.
-There are no formal references to King Arthur and the Round Table in the surviving early fifteenth-century copies of the Statutes of the Garter, but the Garter Feast of 1358 did involve a round table game.
-Thus there was some overlap between the projected Round Table fellowship and the actualized Order of the Garter.
+Edward's wartime experiences during the Crécy campaign (1346–1347) seem to have been a determining factor in his abandonment of the Round Table project.
+It has been argued that the total warfare tactics employed by the English at Crécy in 1346 were contrary to Arthurian chivalric ideals and made Arthur a problematic paradigm for Edward, especially at the time of the institution of the Garter.
+There are no formal references to King Arthur and the Round Table in the surviving early 15th-century copies of the Statutes of the Garter.
+However, the Garter Feast of 1358 did involve a Round Table game in an overlap between the projected Round Table fellowship and the actualized Order of the Garter.